-Active and retired men and women from a variety of uniformed services come to our private Vermont campus to address a variety of personal struggles involving things like post-traumatic stress disorder (PTSD), depression, stress, anxiety, abuse of alcohol and other drugs, and addiction.
+Active and retired men and women from a variety of uniformed services participate in USP to address a variety of personal struggles involving things like post-traumatic stress disorder (PTSD), depression, stress, anxiety, abuse of alcohol and other drugs, and addiction.
 Our program allows you to receive care in the company of peers--people just like you -- who understand what it means to serve others.

-When you arrive at USPTM, a trained staff member will orient you.
+When you begin USPTM, a trained staff member will orient you.
 You'll meet with your personal clinician to discuss what brought you to the program and your treatment goals.
 You'll also meet with a medical doctor to discuss treatment and medication options.

 The Uniformed Service ProgramTM offers two levels of care to meet a wide variety of needs:

-- Intensive Outpatient--includes four groups per day and meets at least four days per week for a half-day.
+- Intensive Outpatient--includes three groups per day and meets five mornings a week (Mon.--Fri.).

 Treatment in USP is delivered by skilled professionals using a variety of therapeutic techniques and evidence-based practices:

-- Mindfulness Training helps you develop a greater ability to focus on the present situation rather than getting caught up in regrets about the past or worries about the future.
+- MINDFULNESS: helps you develop a greater ability to focus on the present situation rather than getting caught up in regrets about the past or worries about the future.
 This involves a variety of activities including guided meditation, guided movement, and training of physiological responses.

 Do I have to be a member of a uniformed service?
 Yes.
 You should be an active or retired member of a uniformed service, which includes law enforcement, fire, corrections, and military.
 Emergency medical service personnel, such as paramedics and emergency medical technicians are also eligible to participate in any of our programs.
 At admission, you must provide verification of your uniformed service, such as an active or retired identification card or discharge and separation papers (e.g., DD Form 214).

 How long is the program?
-The length of stay varies according to your needs and the level of care you require.
+Time spent in USP varies according to your needs and the level of care you require.
 Most people start in the Partial Hospital Program, and then step down to the Intensive Outpatient Program.

 What are the program hours of operation?
-Program hours are 8:15 AM to 4:15 PM Monday through Friday.
+Program hours are 9:30 am to 2:00 pm, Monday through Friday.
 Program hours depend on the level of care:

 Will my medical insurance cover the cost of the program?
 Insurance companies vary in the level of coverage provided.
 We provide insurance verification at no charge.
-Please contact one of our patient access coordinators at 802-258-3700.
+Please contact a member of our Clinical Support staff at 802-258-3700.

-Does the partial hospital and intensive outpatient programs involve mostly group therapy?
+Do the partial hospital and intensive outpatient programs involve mostly group therapy?
 Yes.
 You will work with your peers in supportive groups while focusing on your individual challenges.
-You will have an assigned clinician who will meet with you two times each week to discuss your specific needs and plan for care after you leave the USP.
-You will also meet with a medical doctor to discuss your treatment and medication options.
+You will have an assigned clinician who will meet with you two times each week to discuss your specific needs and plan for care after you leave USP.
+You will also meet with a physician to discuss your treatment and medication options.

 Is family education available?
 Yes.
-We provide in-person and remote family meetings during treatment to help you and your family address current concerns and develop a plan for care after you leave the USP.
+We provide remote family meetings during treatment to help you and your family address current concerns and develop a plan for care after you leave the USP.

 Jim McKay is a career firefighter and EMT with more than 30 years of service to his community.
 In 2011, he enrolled in the Uniformed Service Program at the Brattleboro Retreat.